nagygr/mango/go.md

 ## Deferring calls

 The `defer` keyword can be used to instruct the compiler to make a call to a given function right before the given function returns (in any way -- panics included).
-This can be used to free/close resources (similar to RAII in C++ but in Go the functions are called at the end of the function and not the end of the code block).
+This can be used to free/close resources (similar to RAII in C++ but in Go the deferred functions are called at the end of the function and not the end of the code block).

 The argument of the deferred function are evaluated immediately, it's only the